abelcarreras/gromorg/README.md

 GroMorG
 =======

-A simple tool to run simulations of small organic molecules with gromacs
+A simple python tool to run MD simulations of small organic molecules with gromacs

 Features
 --------